5.5 Working with Extracted Spectra

 Changing the Default Extraction Box Height

 For each pixel in the dispersion direction, calstis sums the values over the height of the spectral extraction box.
-Each endpoint of the extraction box may include a fractional part of a pixel; calstis scales the counts in the given pixel by the fraction of the pixel extracted.
+Each endpoint of the extraction box may include a fractional part of a pixel; calstis scales the counts in a given pixel by the fraction of the pixel extracted.
 The default full height of the extraction box is taken from the EXTRSIZE column of the XTRACTAB table.
 For CCD first order spectra and echelle spectra, this default height is 7 pixels, while for MAMA first order and PRISM spectra, the default height is 11 pixels.
 This default value can be overridden by specifying a value for the extrsize parameter of the x1d task.

 There are some issues the user should take into account when using a non-standard extraction box height: